Download

 Jumping levels too fast.
 Attempting AMC 10 problems without solid AMC 8 foundations is demoralizing and inefficient.
 Confirm your Stage 2 readiness before moving to Stage 3.

 Solving only easy problems.
 Comfort zone practice builds confidence but not skill.
-You need to spend significant time on problems you can’t immediately solve.
+You need to spend significant time on problems you cannot immediately solve.

 Skipping wrong answer review.
 Every wrong answer contains a lesson.
-If you’re not spending at least 30 minutes reviewing mistakes for every hour of practice, you’re leaving most of your learning on the table.
+If you are not spending at least 30 minutes reviewing mistakes for every hour of practice, you are leaving most of your learning on the table.

 Avoiding weak topics.
-Students naturally gravitate toward what they’re good at.
-Your weak topic combinatorics, or geometry, or number theory is exactly where your next improvement will come from.
+Students naturally graovitate toward what they are good at.
+Your weak topic, combinatorics, geometry, or number theory, is exactly where your next improvement will come from.

 A Realistic Timeline — How Long Will This Take?